ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 # Creating web actions
 {: #openwhisk_webactions}

-Web actions are OpenWhisk actions which are annotated to quickly enable developers to build web-based applications.
-These annotated actions allow developers to program backend logic that your web application can access anonymously, without requiring an OpenWhisk authentication key.
-It is up to the action developer to implement their own desired authentication and authorization (that is, OAuth flow).
+Web actions are {{site.data.keyword.openwhisk}} actions which are annotated to quickly enable developers to build web-based applications.
+These annotated actions allow developers to program backend logic that your web application can access anonymously, without requiring a {{site.data.keyword.openwhisk_short}} authentication key.
+It is up to the action developer to implement their own desired authentication and authorization, or OAuth flow.
 {: shortdesc}

 Web action activations are associated with the user that created the action.
 This action defers the cost of an action activation from the caller to the owner of the action.